 It's even and it doesn't look loopy and wonky.
 Ha, the fact that I actually have a loose bind off stitch is pretty cool for me.
 Yippee.

 See how much better everything looks when the bind off is done loosely?
-It's really dramatic especially when you're working on a sweater or scarf.

 I hope these bind off knitting tips help you.